aligredo/url-monitor/README.md

       - `token`: verification token sent to user's email.

 #### - [/api/user/get-token/]()
-gets the token that authenticate the user for the subsequent requests.
+creates a user authentication token and retrun it so it could be used to authenticate the user for the subsequent requests.
 * **Method:**
   `POST`
   *  **Body**